cesartheroman/fast-api/README.md

    ```sh
    git pull origin main
    ```
 3. Edit the `.env.sample` file and change to `.env` and fill in with appropriate env vars.
+(Optional if not contributing code within repo)
 4. Pull and run the container image (first time)
      ```sh
      docker compose up --build # will build image and container